klabranche/pytoh/README.md

 Now Flask is installed whenever a new container is created.

-Creating this file in Visual Studio Code is a breeze.
+Creating this file in Visual Studio Code is a breeze by opening the command palette (`CTRL+Shift+P`) and typing `codespaces: Create New Codespace`.
+Follow the prompts to pick a repository (must be signed into GitHub in Visual Studio Code already) and the branch.

 ### Cleanup